ivy-llc/ivy/docs/overview/deep_dive/data_types.rst

 All ``dtype`` arguments are keyword-only.
 All creation functions include the ``dtype`` argument, for specifying the data type of the created array.
 Some other non-creation functions also support the ``dtype`` argument, such as :func:`ivy.prod` and :func:`ivy.sum`, but most functions do not include it.
-The non-creation functions which do support it are generally functions that involve a compounding reduction across the array, which could result in overflows, and so an explicit ``dtype`` argument is useful to handling such cases.
+The non-creation functions which do support it are generally functions that involve a compounding reduction across the array, which could result in overflows, and so an explicit ``dtype`` argument is useful for handling such cases.

 The ``dtype`` argument is handled in the `infer_dtype`_ wrapper, for all functions which have the decorator :code:`@infer_dtype`.
 This function calls `ivy.default_dtype`_ in order to determine the correct data type.